 On warm days in winter and spring, they can become active and crawl sluggishly over walls and windows.
 When the weather warms, the cluster flies emerge in order to exit the structure.

-There is no effective means of cluster flies control for the larval stage because they develop in earthworms.
-Large accumulations of these flies can be removed with a vacuum cleaner, making them handy tools for cluster flies control.
+There is no effective means of cluster fly control for the larval stage because they develop in earthworms.
+Large accumulations of these flies can be removed with a vacuum cleaner, making them handy tools for cluster fly control.
 Insect light traps can also be placed in attics, but require frequent oversight.
 Since cluster flies cannot be controlled by disrupting the life cycle of the larvae, it is recommended to contact a pest control company for treatment.

 Adult fruit flies are 1/8-inch long and are a dull, yellow-brown to dark brown colour.
 Some species have distinctive red eyes.
-The larvae are small (1/10-to 1/5-inches long), characterized by an extended, stalk-like breathing tubes at the rear end of their bodies.
+The larvae are small (1/10-to 1/5-inches long), characterized by extended, stalk-like breathing tubes at the rear end of their bodies.

 Fruit fly eggs are laid onto the surface of fermenting fruit or vegetables, or in areas where moisture and yeast are abundant.
 The eggs hastily hatch within 30 hours.
 Each female produces up to 500 fruit fly eggs.
 The larvae complete development in five to six days, and crawl to drier areas of the food or their habitat in order to pupate.
 Fruit flies complete their life cycle in about eight to ten days.

-Fruit flies are common structural pests, frequently associated with fermenting fruits and vegetable.
+Fruit flies are common structural pests, frequently associated with fermenting fruits and vegetables.
 Recycling bins and their contents, as well as fruit and salad bars, are ideal habitats and have resulted in increased problems with this pest fly.

 Fruit fly control is best accomplished by finding and eliminating the breeding material that’s the source of the fruit fly infestation.
 Complete and thorough sanitation is necessary to eliminate the source of the fruit fly infestation.
 Insect light traps and baited jar traps, fitted with tops which permit entry but prevent escape, are effective in reducing the population, but are no substitutes for sanitation when it comes to fruit fly control.